jarivalentine/Salus-Security-Docs/README.md

     - Statistics
         - Statistics and Analytics about the reported incidents we have recieved from our users.
         ![charts-preview](./images/charts-img.png)
-    - change the notification range on the homepage
+    - Change the notification range on the homepage

 ## API Specs